Hollywood strikes inflamed by claim that AI could do writers' jobs - ExBulletin

 Hollywood strikes inflamed by claim that AI could do writers’ jobs

-Hollywood screenwriters’ strike broke out this week over pay, but the refusal of studios like Netflix and Disney to rule out artificial intelligence replacing human scribes in the future has only fueled anger and fear on the picket lines.
+The Hollywood screenwriters’ strike broke out this week over pay, but the refusal of studios such as Netflix and Disney to rule out artificial intelligence replacing human scribes in the future has only fueled anger and frustration. fear on the picket lines.

-With their rapidly advancing ability to eerily mimic human conversation, AI programs like ChatGPT have recently spooked many industries.
+With their rapidly advancing ability to eerily mimic human conversation, AI programs such as ChatGPT have recently spooked many industries.
 The White House convened Big Tech this week to discuss the potential risks.

 As part of week-long talks with studios and streamers that collapsed on Monday, the Writers Guild of America demanded binding agreements to regulate the use of AI.

-According to the proposals, nothing written by the AI can be considered “literary” or “source” material – the industry terms that decide who receives royalties – and scripts written by WGA members cannot “be used to train the AI”.
+As part of the proposal, nothing written by AI can be considered “literary” or “source” material industry terms that decide who gets royalties, and scripts written by WGA members cannot. not “be used to train the AI”.

 But according to the WGA, the studios “rejected our proposal” and retaliated by simply offering to meet once a year to “discuss technological advancements”.

+For the first time in 15 years, Hollywood film and television screenwriters have gone on strike.
+Pictured: Members of the Writers Guild of America outside CBS Television City in the Fairfax district of Los Angeles.
+AP Photo

-“It’s good that they’re offering to have a meeting about how they’re exploiting it against us!” joked Eric Heisserer, a member of the WGA’s negotiating committee, who wrote the hit Netflix movie “Bird Box.”
+“It’s good that they’re offering to have a meeting about how they’re exploiting it against us!” joked Eric Heisserer, a member of the WGA negotiating committee, who wrote the hit Netflix film bird box.

 Although the writers already know this, the danger is that “we have to watch the tech companies destroy the business to try and figure it out for themselves,” he said.

-While few of the TV and film writers who spoke to AFP on the picket lines believe their work could be done by computers, the apparent belief among studios and streamers that it is possible has been a extra slap.
+While few TV and film writers on the picket lines believe their work could be done by computers, the apparent belief among studios and streamers that it is possible has been an additional slap in the face.

 They fear that executives in Hollywood, where Silicon Valley companies have upended many traditional practices such as long-term contracts for writers, will seek to further cut costs by forcing computers to write their next shows at hit.